‘ Oh, go on, give me a kiss. You received my favour at Clermont and though I must protect my chaste image, a peck on the cheek can do no harm.’

 ‘I hadn’t thought of that.
 Can I keep my role as a royal guard?’

 ‘Let me talk it through with the Prince, but I don’t believe you can.
-I will try and arrange for you to be an honorary member if ever Ximene was to release you from your homage to her.’
+I will try and arrange for you to be an honorary member, but I am not sure even that is possible.

 ‘So I have lost everything I have gained since joining your service?’